 In addition to the above definition, Guerilla Marketing has multiple variants so for your reference:

-Outdoor Guerrilla Marketing (also cited as Street Marketing by certain companies) can encompass activations that temporarily add advertising to the cityscape such as with chalk stencils, sidewalk decals and statue takeovers.
+Outdoor Guerrilla Marketing (also cited as Street Marketing by certain companies) can encompass activations that temporarily add advertising to the cityscape such as with chalk stencils, sidewalk decals, and statue takeovers.
 It can also include a variety of guerilla advertising signage or object-type placements throughout the city ranging from lawn signs to guerilla-cling posters.
 Outdoor Guerilla Marketing can also be implemented by removing or rearranging items in the public space such as with clean reverse sidewalk advertising stencils and beach sand stamp advertising.

 Indoor Guerilla Marketing is defined as executing marketing activations inside publicly accessible, private property locations such as transit stations, college campuses and inside retailers.
 This can encompass activations ranging from flash mob performances to signage placement.
-Indoor guerilla marketing is often difficult to execute as privately operated locations (e.g. subways, parks, malls, etc.) typically have security that notice out of the ordinary activities.
+Indoor guerilla marketing is often difficult to execute as privately operated locations (e.g. subways, parks, malls, etc.) typically have security that notices out of the ordinary activities.

 Event Ambush Guerilla Marketing is defined by executing marketing activations inside or outside large events such as sports areas, festivals and/or trade show conventions without permission.
 The aim is to associate a brand with the event and/or connect with consumers attending a specific event without paying traditional sponsorship fees.
-This form of guerilla marketing is often challenging as many events have assigned security on the lookout for any unauthorized marketing activities, plus large events (e.g. Super Bowl, SXSW, X Games, etc.) coordinate with cites to create ‘advertising free or clean zone’ to protect official sponsors.
+This form of guerilla marketing is often challenging as many events have assigned security on the lookout for any unauthorized marketing activities, plus large events (e.g. Super Bowl, SXSW, X Games, etc.) coordinate with cities to create ‘advertising free or clean zone’ to protect official sponsors.

 We’re big proponents of guerilla marketing as people gravitate towards original, contextual and relevant activations that have a bit of ‘edge’.

-Contact ALT TERRAIN for guerilla marketing company ideas, strategies planning, production and pricing.
+Contact ALT TERRAIN for guerilla marketing company ideas, strategies planning, production, and pricing.